nathannovaes/chatbot/README.md

 # Chatbot

-Chatbot.py it is a short project using the libary [ChatterBot](https://chatterbot.readthedocs.io/en/stable/index.html).
+Chatbot.py it is a short project using the library [ChatterBot](https://chatterbot.readthedocs.io/en/stable/index.html).